Back to blog

-In recent years, Substack has emerged as a serious contender in the digital publishing landscape with a remarkable surge in popularity since its launch in 2017.
-The platform offers writers a level of autonomy and control over their work, packaged with a user-friendly interface, subscription-based model and the potential for revenue generation.
+Substack has emerged as a serious contender in the digital publishing landscape, with a remarkable surge in popularity since its launch in 2017.
+The platform offers writers a level of autonomy and control over their work, packaged with a user-friendly interface, a subscription-based model, and the potential for revenue generation.

 Substack is best described as the intersection of a traditional blog and a digital newsletter platform.
-Users can create their own site complete with custom landing page and title - and a custom domain if they have one available - for the intention of publishing posts that are sent directly to subscribers' inboxes and archived online.
+Users can create their own site complete with a custom landing page and title, and a custom domain if they have one available, for the purpose of publishing posts that are sent directly to subscribers' inboxes and archived online.

 For me, the appeal is that its reach and tone is global, which has a bunch of implications for an Australian woman.
 I’m able to have a bolder voice and interact and write at a level and with a level of discerning argument and intellectual robustness that is largely dismissed in Australia.
 We have a fear of “intellectualism”, of questioning the status quo.
 (Sarah Wilson)